 How to Prevent and Control Dust Mites

-The combination of warm, moist home environments with humidity levels over 60% and where pets and people live is the recipe which dust mites need to thrive.
-They are found through out the world, and there are at least a dozen species of them which can be found burrowed down into your furniture, carpets and bedding.
-They are persistent, resilient and invasive.
+The combination of warm, moist home environments with humidity levels over 60% and where pets and people live is the recipe that dust mites need to thrive.
+There are at least a dozen species of them that can be found burrowed down into your furniture, carpets, and bedding.
+They are persistent, resilient, and invasive.
 Their feces and body parts float around in the air where you breathe them in, and they jump from place to place in their search for food.

-- Bedding: your pillows, comforters, mattresses and sheets.
-You enjoy the company of many thousands of dust mites in your bed every night.
+- Bedding: This includes your pillows, comforters, mattresses, and sheets.
+You might be sharing the company of many thousands of dust mites in your bed every night.
 The moist, warm environment of a bed is a perfect breeding ground.
-It is said that the dust mite feces in an unprotected pillow can weigh up to a couple of pounds after two or three years.
+It is said that the dust mite feces in an unprotected pillow can weigh up to a couple pounds after two or three years.
 A single dust mite produces over 200 times its weight in fecal matter before it dies, so it is easy to see how this problem increases exponentially.

-- Carpeting: with nearly 100,000 dust mites potentially living in every square yard of carpet, is the reason why doctors recommend that allergy sufferers rid themselves of carpeting in their homes.
+- Carpeting: With nearly 100,000 dust mites potentially living in every square yard of carpet, it’s the reason why doctors recommend that allergy sufferers rid themselves of carpeting in their homes.